 That's the basics sorted, while below we've got 10 top tips to help you through the trickiest of conditions.

 Plan for the worst.
 Make sure you’ve got warm clothes, a rug, a torch, a snow shovel and maybe some emergency food.
-Also, make sure your phone is fully charged before setting off or even, have a cheap mobile phone charged and ready to go in the glovebox just in case.
-Also wear decent driving shoes – driving in snow boots or wellies is a bad idea as it's harder to feel the pedals under your feet.
+Also, make sure your phone is fully charged before setting off or even have a cheap mobile phone charged and ready to go in the glovebox just in case.
+Also wear decent driving shoes – driving in snow boots or wellies is a bad idea because it's harder to feel the pedals under your feet.
 One strong recommendation we would give is to get your car fitted with winter tyres ahead of the cold weather.
 Once the temperature gets into single figures, then that's when you should get them fitted.

 See and be seen

-When you start your car, give it plenty of time to warm up, and clear all the snow and ice from your windows and lights - not doing so could be seen as a traffic offence by the police.
+When you start your car, give it plenty of time to warm up, and clear all the snow and ice from your windows and lights - not doing so could be deemed as a traffic offence by the police.
 If there's a lot of snow on the roof, this should be cleaned off, too, because if it falls off while you're driving it could cause a hazard for other motorists.
 Ensure your screenwash isn’t frozen and your wipers aren't stuck to your windows.
 When you're driving, make sure your headlights are on and can be seen by other drivers.

 Always plan ahead

-Turn your radio on to hear the latest traffic and weather reports, and try and tune into a local station that will have more specific information on your part of the country.
+Turn your radio on to hear the latest traffic and weather reports, and try to tune into a local station that will have more specific information on your part of the country.
 Conditions may not be too bad when you set off, but check ahead for your journey, too.
 If you don’t have winter tyres, try to avoid routes that have steep inclines and stick to main roads, which are more likely to have been treated.